-During the three months ended March 31, 2020 and 2019, we incurred \$1 million and \$73 million, respectively, for satellite capacity leased from EchoStar and telemetry, tracking and control and other professional services provided to us by EchoStar.
+During the three months ended June 30, 2020 and 2019, we incurred expenses of \$1 million and \$73 million, respectively, for satellite capacity leased from EchoStar and telemetry, tracking and control and other professional services provided to us by EchoStar.
+During the six months ended June 30, 2020 and 2019, we incurred expenses of \$2 million and \$146 million, respectively, for satellite capacity leased from EchoStar and telemetry, tracking and control and other professional services provided to us by EchoStar.
 EchoStar was the supplier of the vast majority of our transponder capacity.
 On May 19, 2019, we entered into a Master Transaction Agreement pursuant to which, on September 10, 2019, certain of these satellites were transferred to us (see below).
 See above for further information on the Master Transaction Agreement.
 These amounts are recorded in "Satellite and transmission expenses" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
 The agreements pertaining to these expenses are discussed below.